 Baseline efficiency The energy use of the baseline equipment, process, or practice that is being replaced by a more efficient approach to providing the same energy service.
 It is used to determine the energy savings obtained by the more efficient approach.
 Base-loaded resources Base-loaded electricity generating resources are those that generally are operated continually except for maintenance and unscheduled outages.
 For example, hydroelectric, natural gas combined cycle combustion turbines, and coal plants.
 Billing credit Under the Northwest Power Act, a payment by Bonneville to a customer (in cash or offsets against billings) for actions taken by that customer to reduce Bonneville's obligations to acquire new resources.
 Bonneville Power Administration (Bonneville) A federal agency that markets the power produced by Federal Base System resources and resources acquired under the provisions of the Northwest Power Act of 1980.
 Bonneville sells power to public and private utilities, direct-service industrial customers and various public agencies.
 The Northwest Power Act charges Bonneville with other duties, including pursuing conservation, acquiring sufficient resources to meet its contract obligations, funding certain fish and wildlife recovery efforts, and implementing the Council's Power Plan and fish and wildlife program.
 Btu (British thermal unit) The amount of heat energy necessary to raise the temperature of one pound of water one degree Fahrenheit (3,413 Btus are equal to one kilowatt hour).
-Busbar The physical electrical connection between the concreter and transmission surface Dusbar The physical electrical connection between the generator and transmission system.
+Busbar The physical electrical connection between the generator and transmission system.
 Typically load on the system is measured at busbar.
-Callback ••••••••••••••••••••••••••••••••••••••• Typically load on the system is measured at busbar.
-A power sale contract provision that gives the seller the right to stop delivery of Callback Typically load on the system is measured at busbar.
-A power sale contract provision that gives the seller the right to stop delivery of power to the buyer when it is needed to meet other specified obligations of the seller.
-The maximum power that a machine or system can produce or carry under specified conditions.
+Callback A power sale contract provision that gives the seller the right to stop delivery of power to the buyer when it is needed to meet other specified obligations of the seller.
+Capacity The maximum power that a machine or system can produce or carry under specified conditions.
 The capacity of generating equipment is generally expressed in kilowatts or megawatts.
-In terms of transmission lines, capacity refers to the maximum load a Callback Capacity Typically load on the system is measured at busbar.
-A power sale contract provision that gives the seller the right to stop delivery of power to the buyer when it is needed to meet other specified obligations of the seller.
-The maximum power that a machine or system can produce or carry under specified conditions.
-The capacity of generating equipment is generally expressed in kilowatts or megawatts.
 In terms of transmission lines, capacity refers to the maximum load a line is capable of carrying under specified conditions.
-An estimate of the ratio of the actual annual output to the potential annual output of Callback Capacity Capacity factor Typically load on the system is measured at busbar.
-A power sale contract provision that gives the seller the right to stop delivery of power to the buyer when it is needed to meet other specified obligations of the seller.
-The maximum power that a machine or system can produce or carry under specified conditions.
-The capacity of generating equipment is generally expressed in kilowatts or megawatts.
-In terms of transmission lines, capacity refers to the maximum load a line is capable of carrying under specified conditions.
-An estimate of the ratio of the actual annual output to the potential annual output of a generating plant if operating at full capacity.
-As part of its model conservation standards, the Council has established climate zones for the region based on the number of heating degree days, as follows: Zone 1: 4,000 to 6,000 heating degree days (the mild maritime climate west of the Cascades and other temperate areas); Zone 2: 6,000 to 7,500 heating degree days (the somewhat harsher eastern parts of the region); and Zone 3: more than 7,500 heating
+Capacity factor An estimate of the ratio of the actual annual output to the potential annual output of a generating plant if operating at full capacity.
+Climate zone As part of its model conservation standards, the Council has established climate zones for the region based on the number of heating degree days, as follows: Zone 1: 4,000 to 6,000 heating degree days (the mild maritime climate west of the Cascades and other temperate areas); Zone 2: 6,000 to 7,500 heating degree days (the somewhat harsher eastern parts of the region); and Zone 3: more than 7,500 heating degree days (western Montana and higher elevations throughout the region).
+Coal gasification The process of converting coal to a synthetic gaseous fuel.